 I'm fine with the editing being raw text like it is now.
 I just want everything in one place.

 A bonus would be a column listing what version the setting was introduced in, so it's easy to see when new settings have been added.

-Allows to see the diff between the working tree and the selected commit.
+Allows to see the diff between the Index and the selected commit.